tsfpga/tsfpga/doc/sphinx/contributing.rst

 Test CI pipeline
 ________________

-Before doing anything, launch a CI run from master to see that everything works as expected.
+Before doing anything, launch a CI run from the ``main`` branch to see that everything works as expected.
 The CI environment is stable but due to things like, e.g., new pylint version it can unexpectedly break.
 When the pipeline has finished and is green you can move on to the next step.